Baillie Gifford Privacy Notice

 Data Protection Officer

 We have appointed a Data Protection Officer to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, or if you are unhappy with how we handle your personal information, please contact the Data Protection Officer at [email protected] or your usual Baillie Gifford relationship contact.
-If we do not resolve your concerns to your satisfaction, you have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues.
+If we do not resolve your concerns to your satisfaction, you have the right to make a complaint to the Information Commissioner's Office (ICO), the U.K. data protection regulator.
+Business Contacts of BGE have a right of complaint to the DPC, the Irish Data Protection Commission.

 Changes to this Privacy Notice